ksdtech/gdrive-static-site/README.md

 3. Create Web consent screen for the project.

-4. Create client secrets for the project.
-Use redirect\_uris: "http://localhost:8080/" and javascript_origins: "http://localhost:8080".
+4. Create client credentials for the project.
+Use "Other" as the project type (to include the "urn:ietf:wg:oauth:2.0:oob" redirect URI).
 Download the client secrets JSON file to client\_secrets.json file in top-level directory of this project.

 5. Obtain the id of top level Google Drive folder to copy.